Technological Change (in my life) part-2

 Python Software Foundation) which means that we will only see one flavor of the Python language although there are

 already two.
-Be aware of the fact that (in 2019) many internal Linux utilities (like YUM and FIRWALL-CMD) depend upon
+Be aware of the fact that (in 2019) many internal Linux utilities (like YUM and FIREWALL-CMD) depend upon

 Python-2.7 which means that sloppy additions of Python-3 to your system will break Linux utilities as

 I have documented here (yes, multiple instances of Python can be supported on the same Linux system if you are careful

 - Noodling Around on your computer

 - IMHO, the personal computer revolution of the 1970s and 1980s was important to our society because it allowed

 non-specialists to noodle around with ideas in BASIC.
-Now anyone who has tried to do serious work in BASIC will soon learn about
+Anyone who has tried to do serious work in BASIC will soon learn about

 implementation limitations (e.g. maximum size of integers or limited precision of floats).
-Moving to other languages is not much different.
-For example, it is almost impossible to write
+Moving to other languages is not

-it in C without resorting to non-standard libraries.
+Diffie-Hellman Key Exchange and difficult to do it in C without resorting to non-standard libraries.
 But check out these

 # author : Neil Rieck